-Score explanation: The medical school provides lectures and workshops in Year 3 on global health and public health that look at inequalities within different communities, covering topics such as poverty and refugees, as well as covering the topic of health inequalities in great depth, both in lectures and seminars, within the first two years.

-In Phase 1 of medical school a rural health lecture is given.
+Score explanation: The medical school provides lectures and workshops in Year 3 on global health and public health that look at inequalities within different communities, covering topics such as poverty and refugees, and health inequalities, including differences in health status, and access and quality of care.
+Strategies to combat these are also discussed.
+These topics were covered in-depth in lectures and seminars, within the first two years as well.
+3 In Phase 1 of medical school a rural health lecture is given.
 This highlights how climate change makes it increasingly difficult for patients to access healthcare relative to urban societies.
 In Year 1, students have the choice to research various topics that address this issue as part of their Academic Mini Review, an independent, compulsory, student-selected component of the curriculum.
 Topics such as 'Decolonizing the curriculum', 'Global healthcare access and vaccination - can access really be equitable', 'Developing sustainable approaches to 21st century healthcare challenges', allowing students to explore the unequal regional health impacts of climate change between the marginalised and non-marginalized populations within the country.
 One of the student-selected components, health and healthcare around the world, gives students the opportunity to explore health disparities and factors that contribute to this which can include climate change.

-Curriculum: Environmental Health & the Effects of Anthropogenic Toxins on Human Health
+Curriculum: Environmental Health & the Effects of Anthropogenic Toxins on Human Health 1.11.

-1.11.
 Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

 Score explanation: In Phase 1, there are two lectures (Genes and Disease I and Genes and Disease II), that covers the effect of air pollution exposure on the foetus and early development.
-This is the same as last year
+This is the same as last year.
+2 1.12.

-1.12.
 Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation:
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-The Environmental Pathology lecture in Year 1 looks at how pollution affects communities and how human caused pollution is correlated with asthma and COPD in larger industrial cities such as Stoke on Trent, where the potteries are a large employer and workers are exposed to large amounts of dust and dangerous chemicals in the workplace.
+Score explanation: The Environmental Pathology lecture in Year 1 looks at how pollution affects communities and how human caused pollution is correlated with asthma and COPD in larger industrial cities such as Stoke on Trent, where the potteries are a large employer and workers are exposed to large amounts of dust and dangerous chemicals in the workplace.
 This is also mentioned again in year 2 lectures on asthma and COPD.

-1.13.
+2 1.13.
 To what extent does your medical school emphasise the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
-3 Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education 2 Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum.
-1 Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: